amperka/AmperkaCCS811/API.md

 ### `bool available()`

-Сhecks if new data TVOC and CO2 are available.
-Returns `true` if data is available to be read, otherwise `false`.
-Use the `read` method to be read and stored the sensor data.
+Сhecks if new data TVOC and CO2 is available.
+Returns `true` if data is readable, otherwise `false`.
+Use the `read` method to read and store the sensor data.

 ### `bool read()`

-Reads and stored the sensor data values TVOC and CO2.
+Reads and stores the sensor data values TVOC and CO2.
 Returns value:

 - `true`: if data read successfully.
 Use the `getTVOC` and `geteCO2` methods to access the received data.
 - `false`: if data read error.
 Use the `getErrorID` method to access the error ID.